-- -Friday to Monday, or Tuesday to Thursday, 9:30am-4:30pm - -Fridays and Tuesdays are for equipment Check-Out, Mondays and Thursdays are for equipment Check-In. - -Special exceptions to overnight limits may be adjusted for specific classes with instructor permission.
-Email Equipment Room Manager for Special Exceptions Request Form.

-CINE 620/ MFA student projects may check out equipment for seven (7) days.
+- Friday to Monday, or Tuesday to Thursday, 9:30am-4:30pm - Fridays and Tuesdays are for equipment Check-Out, Mondays and Thursdays are for equipment Check-In. - Special exceptions to overnight limits may be adjusted for specific classes with instructor permission.
+(See "Special Exceptions to Policies" section below) - Undergraduate Thesis CINE 620/ MFA student projects may check out equipment for seven (7) days.
 Any requests made for beyond seven (7) days must be approved by their Thesis Committee and/or MFA Coordinator, Production Committee, and the School's Director.

-Instructional class-use has priority over Thesis Check-outs.
+Instructional class-use has priority over Thesis/MFA Check-outs.